Robert Shaw (wheelchair tennis)

-Robert "Rob" Shaw (born December 6, 1989) is a Canadian wheelchair tennis player who competes in international level events, he plays in the quads' division.
+Robert Shaw (born December 6, 1989) is a Canadian wheelchair tennis player who competes in international level events, he plays in the quads' division.
 He is a Parapan American Games champion in the quads' singles at the 2019 Parapan American Games in Lima.
 He was partially paralysed from the neck down after a freak diving accident aged 21.

 Shaw qualified to represent Canada at the 2020 Summer Paralympics.

+Shaw won the silver medal at the 2023 Parapan American Games in Santiago in quads' singles.